Jacques Hamel

 Jacques Hamel (/fr/; 30 November 1930 – 26 July 2016) was a French Catholic priest who served in Saint-Étienne-du-Rouvray.
 On 26 July 2016, Hamel was murdered during the 2016 Normandy church attack by two Muslim men pledging allegiance to the Islamic State of Iraq and the Levant while Hamel celebrated Mass in his church.

 The circumstances of his death have led him to be called a martyr by Christians, including Pope Francis, non-Christians, and the press.
 Calls to declare him a saint started soon after his death.
-The canonization cause was officially opened at diocesan level in April 2017, after Pope Francis had waived the otherwise mandatory five-year waiting period for the opening of such causes.
+The beatification cause was officially opened at the diocesan level in April 2017, after Pope Francis had waived the otherwise mandatory five-year waiting period for the opening of such causes.

 Early life

 Hamel was born on 30 November 1930 in Darnétal, France.
 At the age of six he became a choirboy in St. Paul's Church in Rouen and at 14 he entered the minor seminary.
 He served in the military for 18 months in Algeria.
 He did not wish to be an officer as he did not want to issue orders to other men to kill.